Post-Quantum Readiness – A network perspective

 What you can do about it?

+Scan your external facing networks.
 Ensure your TLS inspection points – CDNs and load balancers support TLS 1.3 with ML-KEM, the NIST post-quantum standard.
 Cloudflare already supports it by default.
-F5 BIG-IP from version 17.5.1.
-The gap for most organizations is the origin side.
+F5 BIG-IP supports it from version 17.5.1.

-How to check if your CDN/Origin is quantum compatible from browser
+How to quickly check if your CDN/Origin is quantum compatible from the browser

 Open your website in Chrome.
-Then Open Dev tools > Security tab.
+Then Open Dev tools > Security tab > Click on thwe website unde “Main Origin”.

 Specifically look for X25519MLKEM768 in the key exchange.
 That’s the hybrid post-quantum key exchange.